 In its simplest form, these kinds of videos are short, straightforward, and focus on providing useful information to audiences.
-This video by Autoglass, for example, quickly and effectively answers these three questions: Can my windscreen be repaired?
+Autoglass, for example, quickly and effectively answers these three questions: Can my windscreen be repaired?
 What will happen when you repair a chip?
 What will happen when you replace my windscreen?

 Autoglass clearly and succinctly addresses these concerns, which goes a long way in making you a trusted brand.

 But you can go beyond simple Q&A’s and how-to’s by creating a video that informs, educates, and empowers.
 You can produce videos that provide valuable insight into topics that can have a profound effect on the lives of audiences.